A THIRD Burnley super school has come under fire from Ofsted inspectors - and has been placed in special measures.

 He said inspectors had acknowledged the school was making progress - but would have wanted the rate of progress to be "faster".

-Commenting on the prospect of being placed in special measures, he added: "It would be a huge disappointment to us, especially as the school's reorganisation has presented us with a number of
+Commenting on the prospect of being placed in special measures, he added: "It would be a huge disappointment to us, especially as the school's reorganisation has presented us with a number of complex problems."

 Mr McKenzie said a number of teachers left the school, after the summer term ended in 2006, and replacements had to be recruited before September for the newly-christened Shuttleworth College.